thibaultcha/TCCopyableLabel/README.md

 - Compatible with Interface Builder.
 - Custom string to be copied in the clipboard instead of the label's text (perform formatting to make your user's life easier).
 - Delegate and block on copy events.
-- Copy trigger duration is customizable.
+- Press to copy duration is customizable.

 ## Documentation :books:

-Browse the documentation on [Cocoadocs](http://cocoadocs.org/docsets/TCCopyableLabel) or add it directly to Xcode by [downloading]()) the docset and placing it into `~/Library/Developer/Shared/Documentation/DocSets/`. (or use the great [Dash](http://kapeli.com/dash))
+Browse the documentation on [Cocoadocs](http://cocoadocs.org/docsets/TCCopyableLabel) or add it directly to Xcode by [downloading](https://github.com/thibaultCha/TCCopyableLabel/blob/master/Docs/TCCopyableLabel.zip) the docset and placing it into `~/Library/Developer/Shared/Documentation/DocSets/`. (or use the great [Dash](http://kapeli.com/dash))

 ## Installation